The reason I’m offering these Tips On Writing Blog Content is that I find that writing seems to be difficult for many aspiring bloggers.

 In your blog post, you start out well by presenting 7 points website owners can use to increase conversions.

 However, by the time you get to points 8 -10 you’re promoting your affiliate offers with useless rah-rah fluff and links to sales pages that contain no useful advice.

 Your reader is sitting there frustrated asking themselves “Where are the last 3 suggestions?”

 And guess what?
 Since they feel cheated they reward you by NOT clicking your affiliate link!

-There is no better way to lose readers and potential customers that to FAIL to promise on what is stated in your headline!
+There is no better way to lose readers and potential customers than to FAIL to promise on what is stated in your headline!

 If your post only delivers part of the solution because of poor writing skills, readers will quickly feel misled and lose their trust in you.

-And believe me, it don’t take much to drive away readers and potential customers.
+And believe me, it doesn’t take much to drive away readers and potential customers.

 In review, here are the 4 blog writing tips we covered:

 - Problems You Address in Your Headline Must Be Answered in Your Post